Restarting the Notion Application: A Step-by-Step Guide

 How to Restart the Notion Application?

 Notion is a powerful productivity tool that enables individuals and teams to organize their work and ideas in one place.
-Like any software, Notion can occasionally experience glitches, performance slowdowns, or temporary issues.
+Like any software, Notion can sometimes experience glitches, performance slowdowns, or other temporary issues.
 Restarting Notion often resolves these problems and refreshes the application.
-Below are updated methods to restart Notion on various platforms following current best practices.
+Below are updated methods to restart Notion on various platforms using current best practices.

 Restarting Notion on Windows